City of Angels (film): Release

 Warner Home Video published a special edition DVD in December 1998.
-In 2014, Warner released a Blu-ray in Region A, with audio commentary from Silberling, Roven and Stevens.
+In 2014, Warner Home Video released a Blu-ray in Region A, with audio commentary from Silberling, Roven and Stevens.

 Reception

 Box office

 The film opened first in the box office, making $16.1 million in its opening weekend.
 It displaced Lost in Space, which was first in the box office for one week, after overtaking Titanic, first for 15 weeks.
 Titanic ranked third behind City of Angels and Lost in Space.
-City of Angels reached the $100 million mark by October 26.
+City of Angels reached the $100 million mark by October 26, 1998.

 It finished its run after grossing $78,685,114 in North America and $120 million in other territories, for a total of nearly $200 million.
 Writer Craig Detweiler concluded the remake drew more viewers than the original.

-Critical reception
+Aggregated critical reception

+Meg Ryan received positive reviews for her performance.

 The film has a 58% score on Rotten Tomatoes based on 60 reviews, with an average rating of 6.2/10.
 The site's consensus states: "City of Angels may not tug the heartstrings as effortlessly as it aims to, but the end results will still leave more than a few viewers in tears."
-The film has a rating a 54 out of 100 on Metacritic based on 22 reviews, indicating "mixed or average reviews".
+The film has a rating a 54 out of 100 on Metacritic based on 22 reviews, indicating "mixed or average" reviews.